funfork/android-chromium-view/README.md

 Google updates this code constantly, so if you git pull on Chromium repo and rebuild, then copy the stuff over here, there's no guarantee that all of this won't break.

 ## License
 Nearly all of the source in here is copied from the Chromium project and thus subject to Chromium license(s) -- `LICENSE` files are found w/in each project.
-This project also contains a snapshot in time binary build of Chromium for Android (ARM target only).
+This project also contains a snapshot in time binary build of Chromium for Android ([ARM](https://github.com/davisford/android-chromium-view/tree/master/content-shell/libs/armeabi-v7a) and [x86](https://github.com/davisford/android-chromium-view/tree/master/content-shell/libs/x86)).
 Instructions below if you want to update Chromium.

 ## What Version of Chromium Is It?